RahulCvr/2025Spring_projects/README.md

 1. Prepare your data:
    - Create a CSV file with the required columns as specified in the config file
    - Ensure your data includes all necessary fields (date, product ID, demand forecast, etc.)
+   - If you'd like to experiment with sample data - utilize the sample datasets provided in the repo

 2. Run the application:
 ```bash